Skip to main content

 Your systems go down on a Tuesday morning.
 When do you get back up?

-Most print, embroidery, and decoration businesses don't have a disaster recovery plan.
+Most print, embroidery, and decoration businesses don't have a business continuity disaster recovery plan.
 Not because they don't care — but because DR feels like something for enterprise IT teams.
 Until the server fails, the hosting goes down, or ransomware locks every screen.
+Then the cost of not having a plan becomes very visible, very quickly.

 — Does this sound familiar?